animeavi/FactionsGuard/README.md

 * Preventing Chorus Fruit and Ender Pearl teleport inside of the land of any faction you don't belong to.
 * Prevents animals from being hurt by people outside of your faction.

+# Commands
+The only command right now is **/fgreload** to reload the configuration from disk.
+You need to have permissions to **fg.reload** to use it.